AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 (Not saying that is easy, it may very well be the most difficult topic in life to change.)

-# Get Your Whys In Alignment With Reality
+## Getting 'Whys' In Alignment With Reality

 I am not happy with my current job situation, but I will always be grateful for it.
 It’s not a bad job by any means.
 I owe my entire career to this company, and the people who work there are as nice as can be.